José López Portillo: Early life and education

-López Portillo was born in Mexico City, to his father José López Portillo y Weber (1888–1974), an engineer, historian, researcher, and academic, and to Refugio Pacheco y Villa-Gordoa.
+José Guillermo Abel López Portillo y Pacheco was born on 16 June 1920 in Mexico City, to his father, José López Portillo y Weber (1888–1974), an engineer, historian, researcher, and academic, and his mother, Refugio Pacheco y Villa-Gordoa.
 He was the grandson of José López Portillo y Rojas, a lawyer, politician, and man of letters.
 Another ancestor was a Royal Judge in the Audiencia de Nueva Galicia in the eighteenth century.
-He was the great-great-great grandson of José María Narváez (1768–1840), a Spanish explorer who was the first to enter Strait of Georgia, in present-day British Columbia, and the first to view the site now occupied by Vancouver.
+He was the great-great-great-grandson of José María Narváez (1768–1840), a Spanish explorer who was the first to enter the Strait of Georgia, in present-day British Columbia, and the first to view the site now occupied by Vancouver.
 He studied law at the National Autonomous University of Mexico (UNAM) before beginning his political career.

 Early career

 After graduating, he began his political career with the Institutional Revolutionary Party (PRI) in 1959.
 He held several positions in the administrations of his two predecessors before being appointed to serve as finance minister under Luis Echeverría, a close friend from childhood, between 1973 and 1975.

+An ideological centrist, López Portillo frequently asserted that he was "neither of the right or the left".